 While driving home from work one day, another vehicle cuts you off.
 Not being in the best of moods, you decide to retaliate by tailgating and laying on your horn.
-But is operating a vehicle when you’re angry a good idea?
-Although it might make you feel better temporarily, angry and aggressive driving, or road rage, happens way too often on American roads.
+Driving a car when you’re angry is never a good idea.
+It might make you feel better for a bit, but, road rage happens way too often on the road.
 Thankfully, avoiding a road rage collision is possible when you use these tips from the pros at Sudden Impact Auto.

 Examples Of Road Rage

-When one driver gets angry and tries to retaliate against the occupants of another vehicle, they oftentimes use these road rage-fueled driving maneuvers:
+When someone gets angry behind the wheel and tries to get back to the other vehicle, they sometimes use these road rage-induced maneuvers:

 - Yelling and using angry hand gestures